API Reference

 assert app.log_level == logging.DEBUG

-app.parse_args(["--log-level", "WARNING"])
+app.parse_args(["--log-level", "warning"])

 assert app.log_level == logging.WARNING